Limit on spatial quantum superpositions with massive objects due to phonons: Model

-and the (tensor) product is taken over all normal modes of the particle.
-The state~(\ref{eq:superposition}) gives rise to interference fringes, as the phase difference $\phi$ is scanned.
-Their normalised contrast turns out as the mode product
+This state produces interference fringes as the phase difference $\phi$ is scanned.
+Their normalized contrast turns out to be the mode product \cite{Lipkin.1960b}

-This formula illustrates that the non-closing of the loop in any normal mode reduces the interference contrast.
-We made here the assumption that the initial state $\vert\psi(0)\rangle$ factorises into normal modes $\vert\psi_k(0)\rangle$, this is valid in the harmonic approximation.
-Note also that the second line of Eq.\,(\ref{eq:Glauber-formula-0}) generalises the contrast to an initial state $\rho_k(0)$ that is mixed, e.g.\ the thermal equilibrium state for each phonon mode.
+This formula illustrates that for any single mode, the non-closing of the loop reduces the interference contrast.
+Note that the third line of Eq.\,(\ref{eq:Bloch-formula-0}) generalizes the contrast to an initial state $\rho_k(0)$ that is mixed, e.g.\ the thermal equilibrium state for each phonon mode.

+For a harmonic lattice, its equilibrium state is a (separable) tensor product and compatible with the normal-mode product in Eq.\,(\ref{eq:Bloch-formula-0}).

-The evaluation of the traces in Eq.\,(\ref{eq:Glauber-formula-0}) is simple using the Wigner representation $W_k(q, \dot q)$ of the density operator where it leads to the so-called Glauber formula.
-For a harmonic mode, the equilibrium Wigner function is the double Gaussian
+To evaluate the traces in Eq.\,(\ref{eq:Bloch-formula-0}), it is expedient to use the Wigner representation $W_k(q, \dot q)$ of the density operator \cite{Schleich.Book}.
+It leads to the so-called {Bloch} formula \cite{Milonni.Book, Bloch.1932} for a harmonic mode.
+If its equilibrium Wigner function is the double Gaussian